< Browse to Previous Essay | Browse to Next Essay >

 Warren Magnuson wins second U.S. Senate term, defeating Walter Williams, on November 7, 1950.

 : Printer-Friendly Format

-Magnuson, who got the the nickname Maggie in high school (though friends and family called him Warren), lived in Seattle when not representing the state in Washington D.C.
-The state delegation comprised two Democrats and four Republicans in the House and one Democrat and one Republican in the Senate.
-The years 1946 to 1952 were the only time a Republican Washington State Senator, Harry P. Cain, served with Magnuson in the U.S. Senate.
+Magnuson, who got the the nickname Maggie in high school (though friends and family called him Warren), lived in Seattle when not representing the state in Washington, D.C.
+Following the 1950 election, the state's delegation to Congress comprised two Democrats and four Republicans in the House and one Democrat and one Republican in the Senate.
+The years 1946 to 1952 were the only time a Republican senator from Washington, Harry P. Cain, served with Magnuson in the U.S. Senate.

 Michael J. Dubin, United States Congressional Elections, 1788-1997: The Official Results of the Elections of the 1st through 105th Congresses (Jefferson, North Carolina: McFarland & Company, Inc., Publishers, 1998), 585, 587.